animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 >
 > Benzos are personality-disinhibiting, like alcohol.
 Or GHB for that matter, which also is a GABA agonist, in addition to acting on the GHB receptor.
 All three predispose a horny person to making bad decisions.
 >
-> However, perhaps there is a better alternative for those needs than drugs and janitors, which might've prevented what some might call a drug-induced date-rape.
+> However, perhaps there is a better alternative for those needs than drugs and janitors, which might've prevented what some might call a drug-induced date-accident.

 I propose a new branch of medicine called intimacy healing, one with an ontology like as follows: communications as a subset of intimacy healing, intimacy healing as a subset of medicine, with overlaps but distinction from sex work.